ferrefire/Limcore/README.md

 ```

 ## Usage
-This is a short example that explains how to render a simple quad to a window.
+This is a short example that explains how to render a simple cube to a window.

 ### Manager
 The manager class handles the application's creation, function registering, configuration, cleaning and destruction.
 The first thing to do is tell the manager to create all the neccessary resources: